Qoden/Qoden.UI/Binding/README.md

 Bindings.Command(command).To(button.ClickSource());
 ```

-ParameterExtractor is a function to extract meaningful data from EventArgs of IEventSource and pass it to ICommand action argument.
+ParameterExtractor is a function to extract meaningful data from EventArgs of ICommandTrigger and pass it to ICommand action argument.
 Or for Android it can be used like this:

 ```